minoue/UDIMTextureImporter/README.md

 * Mid point 0.0
 * named as UDIM, such as body.1001.tif

-and exported in the follwing settings
+and exported in the follwing settings for the tangent vector.

 #### ZBrush
 * Flip and switch: 25